lukemassa/atlantis-test/README.md

 Repo for testing https://github.com/runatlantis/atlantis.

-It acts both as server (as being a place for running the atlantis binary) as well as repo (by being a place to create PRs)
+It acts both as server (as being a place for running the atlantis binary) as well as repo (by being a place to create PRs).

 ## Setup